The six types of essential nutrients are:

 The most important aspect and defining characteristic of protein, from a nutritional standpoint, is its amino acid composition.

-To be clear; considerable debate has taken place over issues surrounding the body’s protein intake.
-The amount of protein required in a person’s diet varies considerably from day today.
-This is because it depends, to a large extent, on the overall energy intake required at any given moment of time.
+To be clear, considerable debate has taken place over issues surrounding the body’s protein intake.
+The amount of protein required in a person’s diet varies considerably from day to day.
+This is because it depends, to a large extent, on the overall energy intake required at any given moment.